Falsification-Based Robust Adversarial Reinforcement Learning: FALSIFICATION-BASED RARL

-Na\"ive falsification samples the set of initial conditions and input sequences uniformly.
-A more efficient approach is to guide the search with a metric measuring the distance between the trajectory and the set of states violating the specification.
-A \emph{robustness metric} $\varepsilon$ is proposed in \cite{fainekos2009robustness} to express the satisfaction of an MTL property over a given trajectory as a real number, instead of a Boolean value ($0$ for no intersection with unsafe sets, $1$ for successful falsification).
+Na\"ive falsification uniformly samples the set of initial conditions and input sequences.
+A more efficient approach is to guide the search using a metric, measuring the distance between the trajectory and set of states violating the specification.
+A \emph{robustness metric} $\varepsilon$ is proposed in \cite{fainekos2009robustness} to express the satisfaction of an MTL property over a given trajectory as a real number instead of a Boolean value ($0$ for no intersection with unsafe sets and $1$ for successful falsification).
 The sign of $\varepsilon$ reveals whether a trajectory $\boldsymbol{y}$ satisfies an MTL property $\varphi$.
 The robustness of $\boldsymbol{y}$ with respect to $\varphi$ is denoted by